prove-ai/observability-pipeline/docs/guides/vllm-guide.md

 [← Back to Advanced Setup](../ADVANCED_SETUP.md)

-This guide shows how to deploy vLLM with GPU acceleration and configure Prometheus to scrape vLLM's built-in metrics.

----

 ## Overview

-vLLM provides a Prometheus-compatible `/metrics` endpoint for monitoring inference performance.
-This guide covers deploying vLLM with GPU support and setting up Prometheus to collect metrics.
+This guide provides detailed instructions for deploying vLLM with GPU acceleration using Docker Compose and configuring Prometheus to scrape vLLM’s built-in metrics.
+It covers only what is required with minimal complexity.

 **By the end of this guide, you will have:**